microsoft/rpmoci/README.md

 ### SBOM support
 rpmoci doesn't have native SBOM support, but because it just uses standard OS package functionality SBOM generators like trivy and syft can be used to generate SBOMs for the produced images.

+*For these tools to detect the Linux distribution correctly you may need to install the `<distro>-release` package in the image.*

 ## Developing